Updated 25 November 2019

 Driving with excess alcohol convictions

 This guidance relates to convictions for driving with excess alcohol and may also apply to offences of driving under the influence of drugs.

 Our role in dealing with reports of such convictions is not to duplicate the criminal process or punish a person twice for the same offence.
-However, regulated individuals are expected to behave with integrity and in a way which promotes the public trust in the profession.
-They are also expected to uphold the rule of law and the proper administration of justice.
+However, regulated individuals are expected to behave with integrity and in a way which promotes public trust in the profession.
+They are also expected to uphold the constitutional principle of the rule of law and the proper administration of justice.

-We have published separate guidance on our approach to criminal conduct outside of practice and to Principle 1 and the obligation to uphold the rule of law and administration of justice.
+We have published separate guidance on our approach to criminal conduct outside of practice and to Principle 1 and the obligation to uphold the constitutional principle of the rule of law and administration of justice.